canstar

 What is a waiting period?

-When you sign up to a health insurance policy, there will usually be waiting periods during which no benefits are payable for services and treatment.
-The Department of Health, Disability and Ageing says waiting periods may vary, and must be no more than 12 months for hospital cover.
+A waiting period is a period of time (e.g. two, six or 12 months) you must wait before you’re able to claim benefits for certain services and treatment as part of a health insurance policy.
+Waiting periods may vary, but must be no more than 12 months in length for hospital cover.
 Insurers can apply any waiting period for extras cover, though in practice, most policies on the market tend to be fairly standard.

-According to the Private Health Insurance Ombudsman, waiting periods are designed to discourage people from joining a fund only when they know or suspect they need treatment, which can lead to higher costs for all health insurance customers
+Waiting periods are designed to discourage people from joining a health fund only when they know or suspect they need treatment, which can lead to higher overall costs for all other health insurance customers.

 In some cases, if you switch to a similar or lower level of cover with a different provider, you will not need to re-serve any waiting periods you’ve already completed.

-If you're taking out a new policy, be sure to check the fine print, double-check that the policy as a whole covers what you need and compare policy prices (including both premiums and excesses) before signing on the dotted line.
+While it’s a nice bonus to have waiting periods waived, it shouldn’t be the sole reason you choose one provider over another.
+If you're taking out a new policy, be sure to check the fine print included in a policy’s Private Health Information Statement (PHIS), double-check that the policy as a whole covers what you need and compare policy prices (including both premiums and excesses) before signing on the dotted line.
 Keep in mind that other waiting periods may apply, depending on the provider and policy you choose.

 What types of dental cover are there?